isabella232/element-electrode-localization/docs/src/concepts.md

 ## Roadmap

 Further development of this Element is community driven.
-Upon user requests we will continue adding features to this Element, such as improved topological referencing.
+Upon user requests we will continue adding features to this Element, such as improved region- and subregion-based topological referencing.

 ## References